godotengine/godot-docs/tutorials/viewports/custom_postprocessing.rst

 however, you can make them run a lot faster.
 In a multipass material, each pass takes the result from the previous pass as an input and processes it.

 To make a multi-pass post-processing shader, you stack ``Viewport`` nodes.
-In the example above you rendered the content of one ``Viewport`` object into the root ``Viewport``, through a ``ViewportContainer`` node.
+In the example above, you rendered the content of one ``Viewport`` object into the root ``Viewport``, through a ``ViewportContainer`` node.
 You can do the same thing for a multi-pass shader by rendering the content of one ``Viewport`` into another and then rendering the last ``Viewport`` into the root ``Viewport``.